yeunnn/restaurant-system/README.md

 Other planned changes:
 - Password hashing
-- Admin account - to sign up staff (so new feature page yan)
+- Admin feature - create staff/customer account
-- Random orders problem
+- Seperate into:
+	= Guest View (For customers outside - can only see menu and static web) = Customer View (For customers inside [Use Ipad] - can see all features menu with order) = Admin/Staff View
-- session for admin/staff?
+- Session for admin/staff and customer
-- implementation of ability of staff to manage orders
+- Implementation of ability of staff to manage orders